On This Page

 - 16 percent of traffic fatalities among children age 14 and younger occurred in a drunk driving crash.

 - The annual cost of drunk driving crashes in the United States totaled more than $44 billion in 2015.

 - DUI Deaths in Texas — 1,323

 Contact an Experienced Drunk Driving Lawyer

 While your insurance company may be more than willing to help you after your automobile accident, you should remember that although insurance companies will provide some type of financial support, they may not always give you what you deserve.
 There are many times when a drunk driver has no insurance and you, the victim, are left without a way to pay for your injuries.
 Even if the negligent driver does have insurance, you may not get enough money to pay for your medical treatment and other expenses.

-Our experienced team of injury attorneys will make sure you get the compensation you deserve for the injuries you incurred from getting hit by a drunk driver in Texas.
+Our experienced team of injury and DUI accident attorneys will make sure you get the compensation you deserve for the injuries you incurred from getting hit by a drunk driver in Texas.
 We are available 24/7, nights and weekends to provide you with a free case review.
 Contact Thomas J. Henry today if you were injured by a drunk driver.
 Our firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.